 With the help of GBF, the company is currently implementing a project to help its current palm suppliers in Ecuador and Sierra Leone to improve their plantations through increasing their uptake of sustainable farming and processing practices.

-In the last year, the company generated an estimated $2.6M in total income to the farmers and field workers in its supply chain and to the workers at its plants.
-The company builds strong, long-term partnerships with the farmers and provides its farmer network with personalized technical assistance, including necessary trainings and funding for certifications; as well as equipment financing, and valuable inputs.
+In the last year, the company generated an estimated $2.7M in total income to the farmers and field workers in its supply chain and to the workers at its plants.
+The company builds strong, long-term partnerships with the farmers and provides its farmer network with personalized technical assistance, including necessary training and funding for certifications; as well as equipment financing, and valuable inputs.

 Learn more about Our Approach to Measurement.